The Arden Story

 The Arden name was inspired by the noble Arden Family of Bredbury – wealthy landowners whose estate encompassed the Poynter brother’s family home where their journey began.

-Former RAF man Frank, had served in the Path Finders Force (PFF) of the Lancaster Bombers, and with a nod to his military heritage, incorporated the PFF Hawk emblem into the new Arden company logo, which is still used today.
+Former RAF man Frank, had served in the Path Finders Force (PFF) of the Lancaster Bombers, and with a nod to his military heritage, incorporated an eagle into the new Arden company logo, which is still used today.

 During the early days, dies were made in the traditional way of drawing the shapes directly onto plywood before cutting them out with a jigsaw.